 Postgraduate Certificate: £4,000 (1 year, part-time, no dissertation required)

 We realise this is a considerable financial investment on your part.
 To help you, we have a number of payment options and possible discounts.
 Details of these can be found by visiting our fees and funding page.

-The next intake dates for our International Relations programmes are
+The next intake date for our International Relations programme is:

 In all cases, a full online application is required in order for a fair assessment and decision to be made.
 Each applicant is considered on their merits and on receipt of full application documents, including a detailed CV and evidence of academic and professional qualifications, where relevant.